Jeremiah Haralson: Political career

 Haralson's oratorical abilities drew the commendation of Frederick Douglass, an established civil rights leader in the North.
 Douglass described Haralson as speaking “with humor enough in him to supply a half dozen circus clowns.”

 In 1876 Haralson ran for reelection.
 Due to redistricting by the state legislature to accomplish gerrymandering, he was running for Alabama's 4th congressional district, which then had a black majority.
 Election campaigns in the 1870s had been violent as Democrats sought to regain political control of the state, using fraud, intimidation and physical violence to suppress the black vote, because of the black-majority or near-majority population in many counties, who were voting for Republican candidates.

 Former congressman James T. Rapier, who was also African American, had bought a plantation in this district.
 This was the only remaining Alabama district in which the black population still comprised a majority population.
 Rapier won the Republican primary and thus the nomination, but Haralson ran as an independent.
 Their competition split the black Republican vote: Haralson received 33.93% of the vote, more than Rapier's 28%.
 But the Democratic candidate Charles M. Shelley, former Dallas County Sheriff, won the seat with 38% of the vote.

 Haralson ran against Shelley again in 1878.
 He received 42.57% of the vote, or 6,545 votes, and was defeated again.
 This was considerably lower than the 8,675 he had received two years before, showing the effects of Democratic suppression of the black Republican vote.

 In 1879, Haralson was appointed by President Rutherford B. Hayes to a Federal patronage position in the United States customhouse in Baltimore, Maryland.
 He was later employed as a clerk at the Department of the Interior.
 Appointed on August 12, 1882, to the Pension Bureau in Washington, D.C.; he served until August 21, 1884.

 Haralson moved to Louisiana, where he engaged in agricultural pursuits.
-He moved to Arkansas in 1894, where he served as pension agent for a short time.
-He was indicted and convicted on charges of pension fraud in 1895, and vanishes from historical record upon entering the Albany County Penitentiary in Albany, New York.
+He moved to Arkansas in 1891, where he served as pension agent.
+He was indicted and convicted on charges of pension fraud in 1894.
+Haralson vanishes from the historical record upon entering the Albany County Penitentiary in Albany, New York on March 25, 1895 at the age of 49.